livingsocial/loudmouth/README.md

 ## How It Works

 Loudmouth wraps the <code>onError</code> handler.
-It reports the error information and then rethrows the error.
+When an error occurs, it reports the error (see Loud and Silent mode).
+In Silent mode it also rethrows the error.

 # Using Loudmouth